Multan Sultans: Multan Sultans 2018–2025

+Sialkot Stallionz rebranding 2026–present

+In January 2026, Pakistan Cricket Board held the auction for two new teams.
+Sialkot Stallionz and Hyderabad Kingsmen were confirmed as the two new teams.
+OZ Developers bought the Sialkot franchise with a successful bid of PKR 1.85 billion per year, making it the most expensive PSL team at that time.

+Before the start of 2026 Pakistan Super League owners faced financial difficulties and avoided contract termination by submitting a delayed bank guarantee.
+After OZ Group declared bankruptcy Gohar Shah of CD Ventures (Private) Limited, who hails from Jalalpur Pirwala in District Multan, South Punjab, bought 98% of the shares and took full control of the franchise in February 2026.
+The remaining shares are still with OZ Developers because as per PCB rules full ownership cannot be transferred for 3 years.

+After the acquisition Shah requested PCB to rebrand the franchise from Sialkot Stallionz to Multan Sultans which was accepted.
+Franchise fees which was for Stallionz was increased to with the rebranding.

 Performance in PSL

 2018 season

 In its debut season, the team was captained by Shoaib Malik.
 Tom Moody and Wasim Akram were appointed as head coach and director respectively with Haider Azhar as general manager of cricket operations and Nadeem Khan the team's manager.

-The side won its first match, defeating defending champions Peshawar Zalmi by seven wickets but finished fifth in the league table, winning four matches and losing five with one no result.
+The team won its first match, defeating defending champions Peshawar Zalmi by seven wickets but finished fifth in the league table, winning four matches and losing five with one no result.
 They did not make the playoffs.

 2019 season

 Ahead of the 2019 season, Johan Botha, who had been assistant coach during the previous season, was appointed as head coach, replacing Moody, who withdrew from his role due to domestic commitments.
 Wasim Akram also left the team, joining Karachi Kings.

 The Sultans started their season against Karachi Kings with a close defeat and went on to win only three matches, again finishing fifth and failing to make the playoffs.
 Captain Shoaib Malik was the leading run scorer with 266 runs, while Shahid Afridi took 10 wickets to be the team's leading wicket taker for the season.